oracle-livelabs/database/video-on-demand-with-nosql-database/setup-environment/setup-environment.md

 }
 </copy>
 ```
-ALso in one of our next labs we are going to be running application code and we need an
+Also in one of our next labs we are going to be running application code and we need an
 instance to run that from.
 We will run that application using Cloud Shell
 with a delegation token.